projectcalico/calico/master/reference/calicoctl/node.md

 title: calicoctl node
 ---

-# User reference for 'calicoctl node' commands

 This sections describes the `calicoctl node` commands.

 The `calicoctl node` command starts the calico/node Docker image that runs the main Calico processes such as Felix and the BIRD BGP routing daemon.
 The calico/node container is required to be running on every compute host for Calico networking.

 The `calicoctl node bgp` commands can be used to configure BGP peering for the